brpo01/aws-cloud-solution/aws-cloud.md

     setsebool -P httpd_can_network_connect_db=1
     setsebool -P httpd_execmem=1
     setsebool -P httpd_use_nfs 1

+  - Set up a self-signed certificate for the nginx instance, so traffic can be forwarded to the webservers in the private subnet using https(443) protocol
+    ```
+    sudo mkdir /etc/ssl/private

+    sudo chmod 700 /etc/ssl/private

+    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/ACS.key -out /etc/ssl/certs/ACS.crt

+    sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048
     ```
 - Create an AMI from the instance
   - Right click on the instance
   - Select Image and click Create Image
   - Give the AMI a name
 - Prepare Launch Template for Nginx
   - From EC2 Console, click Launch Templates from the left pane
   - Choose the Nginx AMI